 Jorge shared Coue’s mantra: “Every day, in every way, I am getting better and better.”

-Just like the ancient yogis, Coue’ figured out that the silent repetition of a word-phrase can condition the feeling-state of the mind.
+Just like the ancient yogis, Coue’ figured out that silently repeating a word-phrase can condition the feeling-state of the mind.

-This makes his mantra simple to experiment with!
+This makes his mantras simple to experiment with!

 Here is an exercise for you.

-You can do just parts of it, or do it all!
+You can some of it, or all of it!